MdFurqan2000/ML_Algo/Machine Learning Algorithms/README.md

-# Machine-Learning-Algorithms// Vageesh
+# Machine-Learning-Algorithms
-♦️ This repository contains the codes of different machine learning algorithms.
+♦️ This repo is created to get the codes of different machine learning algorithms for model implementation real quick.

-♦️ This repo has model implementation only with no pre processing of the data, Check EDA & Data PreProcessing folder as well.
+♦️ Just to my time.